MirrorNetworking/Mirror/doc/Articles/Guides/HandlingDisconnecting.md

     public override void OnClientDisconnect(NetworkConnection conn)
     {
         /*
-         *  Execute custom functionality to react, client-side, to disconnects here.
-For example, send the client to an offline-scene.
+         *  Execute custom functionality to react, client side, to disconnects here.
+For example, send the client to an offline scene.
          */

         base.OnClientDisconnect(conn);